masatoshihanai/ScaleSim/README.md

 ### Exact-Differential Simulation

 You should define:
-- `--sim_id` : simulation running ID.
+- `--sim_id` : simulation task ID.
 In repeating execution, the simulator reads same ID inputs.
 - `--store_dir` or `--store_ip` : directory path or IP address to store results.

 For initial execution, use `--diff_init` option.